neoforged/Documentation/docs/concepts/lifecycle.md

 Registry Events
 ---------------

 The registry events are fired after the mod instance construction.
-There are two: `NewRegistryEvent`, `DataPackRegistryEvent$NewRegistry` and `RegisterEvent`.
+There are two: `NewRegistryEvent` and `RegisterEvent`.
 These events are fired synchronously during mod loading.

 `NewRegistryEvent` allows modders to register their own custom registries, using the `RegistryBuilder` class.

-`DataPackRegistryEvent$NewRegistry` allows modders to register custom datapack registries by providing a `Codec` to encode and decode the object from JSON.

 `RegisterEvent` is for [registering objects][registering] into the registries.
 The event is fired for each registry.